 So how does a call center leader begin to address this gap between training and performance?
 The study measured call center performance through four primary metrics: quality, productivity, quiz, and attendance.
 While not definitive, these metrics can serve as guideposts for how to improve call center performance through training.

 Training Tip: Want to figure out how to improve call center quality?
 Onboarding and initial training are useful, but performance and recall degrade over time.
 When designing your team’s training plan, ensure that ongoing practice is part of your cadence.
-Use an online training software—like Lessonly—to empower reps to practice their skills on a regular basis and give managers an easy way to review calls and offer feedback.
+Use call center technology—like Lessonly—to empower reps to practice their skills on a regular basis and give managers an easy way to review calls and offer feedback.
 This approach helps your team keep their skills sharp and rapidly improve—before real customers are on the line.

-After quality, productivity was the second-most highly valued metric used in measuring rep performance.
-Productivity metrics evaluate reps’ efficiency through specific data points including mean time to resolution, time management, and calls per shift—all captured automatically online.
-Productivity is essential for success as a call center rep.
+After quality, productivity was the second-highest valued metric used in measuring rep performance.
+Productivity as a call center efficiency metric evaluates reps’ efficiency through specific data points. these include mean time to resolution, time management, and calls per shift—all captured automatically online.
+Not only is productivity an essential call center metrics, it’s essential for success as a call center rep.

 Training Tip: Sustained, superior call center productivity is elusive, even for the most experienced manager.
 Downtime is a common issue with reps, particularly during non-peak seasons.
-Consider offering reps opportunities to complete training exercises at their desks during downtime.
+If you’re asking yourself how to improve call center customer service and how to improve call center metrics, then on-demand training is for you.
+This gives reps the opportunity to complete training exercises at their desks during downtime.
 Our friends at Smart Rhino installed an extra monitor at the station of every call center rep to ensure their employees had constant access to essential product information and training materials.
 Now, when they aren’t on the phone, those reps are continuously learning and brushing up their skills and knowledge.
 This means that every minute of the team’s time pays dividends toward higher customer satisfaction and better productivity.

-With numerous product SKUs and/or support solutions to remember, high knowledge retention is an expectation for the modern call center rep. The EJBO study measured rep knowledge across a variety of topics and product lines with regular, 10-question quizzes every month.
+With numerous products and support solutions to remember, high knowledge retention is an expectation for the modern call center rep. The EJBO study measured rep knowledge across a variety of topics and product lines with regular, 10-question quizzes every month.
+This helps customer service agents recall important job knowledge and keep information top of mind.

 Training Tip: We believe that giving modern workers easy access to critical information is infinitely more powerful than expecting them to master it.
 Requiring reps to know everything about everything is a recipe for burnout, dissatisfaction, and employee churn.
 Rather than rote memorization, give reps access to the information they need, at their fingertips, at any given time—and their ability to answer customer questions will improve significantly.
 The result?
 Faster response times, greater confidence, and higher customer satisfaction.